Hunter McKown

-Hunter McKown (born August 18, 2002) is an American professional ice hockey forward for the Cleveland Monsters in the American Hockey League (AHL) as a prospect to the Columbus Blue Jackets of the National Hockey League (NHL).
+Hunter McKown (born August 18, 2002) is an American professional ice hockey forward for the Montreal Canadiens of the National Hockey League (NHL).
+Originally undrafted by teams in the NHL, McKown has previously played for the Columbus Blue Jackets.

 Playing career

-McKown played as a junior with the San Jose Jr. Sharks before moving to play with the St. Louis AAA Blues in the T1EHL.
-In continuing his development, McKown joined the U.S. National Team Development Program and played in the United States Hockey League (USHL) for two years.
-McKown committed to play collegiate hockey with Colorado College in the National Collegiate Hockey Conference (NCHC).
+McKown played minor hockey with the San Jose Jr. Sharks before moving to play with the St. Louis AAA Blues of the T1EHL.
+In continuing his development, he joined the U.S. National Team Development Program and played in the United States Hockey League (USHL) ranks for two years beginning in 2018–19.
+Thereafter, McKown committed to play collegiate hockey with Colorado College in the National Collegiate Hockey Conference (NCHC).

-McKown served as an alternate captain for the Tigers in his junior season in 2022–23, finishing with a team leading 21 goals and 28 points.
-Using his size McKown led the NCAA in power play goals and was an honorable mention All-NCHC selection.
+Serving as an alternate captain for the Tigers in his junior season in 2022–23, McKown finished with a team leading 21 goals and 28 points.
+Using his size, he led the NCAA in power play goals (14) and was named as an All-NCHC Honorable Mention selection.

-As an undrafted free agent, McKown concluded his collegiate career and was signed to a three-year, entry-level contract with the Columbus Blue Jackets and immediately joined the roster to close out the season on March 20, 2023.
-He made his NHL debut with the Blue Jackets, recording an assist for his first point in an 5–4 overtime victory over the New York Islanders on March 24, 2023.
+As an undrafted free agent, McKown concluded his collegiate career and was signed to a three-year, entry-level contract with the Columbus Blue Jackets and immediately joined their roster to close out the season on March 20, 2023.
+Four days later, he made his NHL debut with the Blue Jackets, recording an assist in an 5–4 overtime victory over the New York Islanders.

+After three full seasons within the Blue Jackets organization as member of American Hockey League (AHL) affiliate Cleveland Monsters, McKown was traded to the Montreal Canadiens in exchange for Luke Tuch on June 25, 2026.
+Entering the offseason as a restricted free agent, McKown was tendered a qualifying offer by the Canadiens four days later, and signed a one-year extension with the team on July 20.

+International play

+Internationally, McKown represented USA Hockey as part of the United States national junior team at the 2022 World Junior Ice Hockey Championships where his team ultimately finished in fifth place.